supertestnet/sigchains/IMPLEMENTATIONHELPERS.md

-While revising the proposal, I kept running into issues regarding what exactly I need to store in the sigchain.
+While revising my sigchain proposal, I kept running into issues regarding what exactly I need to store in the sigchain.

 It initially seemed like all the sigchain needed was signatures, hence the name.
 Given a message and a pubkey, it is possible to use those -- plus a signature -- to verify that the signature was validly created from the pubkey for the given message.